How to Remove Ink Stains

 In a bowl, mix a small amount of water with a few drops of gentle laundry detergent.
 Apply to stain with a cotton swab, and rub fabric to gently lather.

-Toss your stained garment in the wash on a cold water cycle using an enzyme-based laundry soap (most standard detergents are
+Toss your stained garment in the wash on a cold water cycle using an enzyme-based laundry soap (most standard detergents are enzyme-based).

 Tip: Make sure the garment is stain-free before you transfer it to the dryer; heat will set the stain.